charliebudd/torch-extension-builder/README.md

 ## Usage
 The example workflow below illustrates an automated release system using Torch Extention Builder to build the PyPI wheels.

 The first job `build-wheels` calls the workflow `build-pytorch-extention-wheels` which is hosted in this repository.
 This will produce a wheel for each python versions provided as arguments.
 Each wheel will support systems with any of the PyTorch and CUDA versions also provided as arguments.
-The resulting wheels will be chached in a github artifact named `final-wheels`.
+The resulting wheels will be cached in a github artifact named `final-wheels`.

 The second job `publish-wheels`, which is set to run once `build-wheels` has finished, will then download the cached wheels and publish them to TestPyPI.